Chem281Materials/5-3_lumol/README.md

 ## Task 3: Explain the Code

-In a few paragraphs, explain the strategy Lumol has used for implementing potentials.
+In 2-3 paragraphs, explain the strategy Lumol has used for implementing potentials.
 In particular, compare and contrast how Lumol and LAMMPS are structured.